 - The Full Pro Tools vs Ableton Comparison- Which to Get? - January 5, 2023

 - Cubase vs Logic Pro –Which One is The Best? - January 5, 2023

 The overall balance and sound imaging created by the LSR305 powered monitors from JBL are everything consumers have come to expect from the company.
 JBL succeeded in creating an affordable speaker system that boasts an impressive amount of performance without breaking the bank.

-Although these speakers aren’t capable if wireless streaming and must be set up differently than typical shelf speakers, the LSR305s (available for $265 as of this writing, see here for live pricing), should be on the short list of any consumer looking to add some serious sound to their home studio or living room.
+Although these speakers aren’t capable of wireless streaming and must be set up differently than typical shelf speakers, the LSR305s (available for $265 as of this writing, should be on the shortlist of any consumer looking to add some serious sound to their home studio or living room.

 Overview of the JBL LSR305

 Despite the relatively low price of these speakers, the LSR305s look good.
 From the glossy circles around the drivers to the sleek jet black plastic lines, these studio monitors look much more expensive than they actually are.

 Looks aside, these speakers provide just enough controls and connection points to offer exceptional functionality without overly complicating them.
 Basically, the result is an easy-to-use speaker system that still offers enough functionality to keep audiophiles happy.

 Key features of the LSR305 include trim controls for both the high and low frequencies as well as individual volume potentiometers with fixed adjustment points for matching the output levels of the two speakers with ease.